-Let's Science! is back this year in its fifth edition: a week dedicated to young and adults, from 12 to 17 September 2022 in the beautiful Villa Saroli - Lugano.
+The fifth edition of Let's Science! has ended: a week dedicated to young and adults, from 12 to 17 September 2022 in the beautiful Villa Saroli - Lugano.

 Telling and bringing science to life in an alternative, engaging way, with different and topical languages: this is the winning formula of Let's Science!, the creative path of science disclosure promoted by IBSA Foundation for scientific research in collaboration with the Department of Education, Culture and Sport of the Canton of Ticino (DECS).

-Now in its fifth year, Let's Science! aims to provide girls and boys with accurate scientific information through a simple and understandable language: comics.
+Reaching its fifth edition in 2022, Let's Science! aims to provide girls and boys with accurate scientific information through a simple and understandable language: comics.

 Let’s Science! - the exhibition (free admission)